crazyhottommy/ChIP-seq-analysis/part2_Preparing-ChIP-seq-count-table.md

 ### Preparing for the ChIP-seq count table

+Countinued with part1, I've got a `merged.bed` containing the merged peaks.
+I will count how many reads are in those peaks using bedtools multicov and featureCounts from subRead.

 #### Count by bedtools
 Make a bed file adding peak id as the fourth colum.
 This bed file can be used for bedtools multicov: